content-left-bg.png

 • inserting within the document’s footer the information security classification as per Information security classification and handling guideline

-• ensuring requirements under the Copyright and other Intellectual Property (DoE employees only) are complied with
+• ensuring requirements under the Copyright and other intellectual property procedure (DoE employees only) are complied with

 • storing or saving information in a central repository on the departmental corporate network and not saving local copies on device hard drives.
 Ensure (where it is not possible to centrally store records), records that are created and captured by mobile devices or removable media are transferred to an authorised recordkeeping system as soon as possible

-• capturing the title and providing information about the record consistently to assist in later retrieval of the record, in accordance with the authorised recordkeeping system's required processes and the department's Records Management Manual:
+• capturing the title and providing information about the record consistently to assist in later retrieval of the record, in accordance with the authorised recordkeeping system's required processes and the department's Records management's OnePortal site:

 Definitions